AustinWise/smeagol/README.md

   access it.
 * `--port` - takes an argument that specifies which port to listen on. `8000` by default.
+* `--fs` - instructs Smeagol to load and save using the file system.
+By default Smeagol uses Git to load files committed to a Git repository and saves them by committing them to the current branch.

 Additionally, the following settings can be put in a `smeagol.toml` file in the root directory of the wiki: